Pollock (film): Plot

 Pollock and Lee's relationship is strained after he openly flirts with another woman.
 Meanwhile, to earn more income, Pollock tries various occupations but fails due to his alcoholism.
 He lies to Sande about his financial status, though this improves after the Life story about him is published.
 Later, cinematographer Hans Namuth films Pollock as he paints, though Namuth's presence interrupts the spontaneous nature of his work.
 Pollock, who tried abstaining from alcohol, inadvertently ruins Thanksgiving dinner upon relapsing.

 In medias res to the events of the film, Pollock autographs a copy of the Life magazine to a fan at an art exhibit in 1950.
 Five years after the exhibit, Clement tells Pollock that the Partisan Review is favoring artist Clyfford Still, saying that his original technique could be the next direction of modern art.

 A drunk Pollock reacts badly, becoming angrier when Lee berates him for his drinking and womanizing.
-By this moment, Pollack's marriage to Lee has become even more strained due to her refusal to conceive children with him, all of which has led Pollock to start an extramarital affair with teenage abstract artist Ruth Kligman.
+By this moment, Pollock's marriage to Lee has become even more strained due to her refusal to conceive children with him, all of which has led Pollock to start an extramarital affair with abstract artist Ruth Kligman.

-In 1956, following a conversation with Lee over the phone while she’s in Venice, Pollock tells Ruth "I owe the woman something."
+In 1956, following a conversation with Lee over the phone while she is in Venice, Pollock tells Ruth "I owe the woman something."
 On a subsequent visit, Ruth brings along her friend Edith before the three go for a drive.
-However, an intoxicated Pollock crashes the car; killing himself, Edith, and throwing Ruth into a ditch, seriously injuring her.
-Closing titles state that Lee never remarried following Pollock's death.
+An intoxicated Pollock crashes the car, killing himself and Edith, and throwing Ruth into a ditch, seriously injuring her.

+A textual epilogue reveals Lee never remarried following Pollock's death.